code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/al/resources/how-to.md

-* * *
+---
+title: Resources

-title: Resources layout: wide
+layout: wide

-* * *
+---

 # How to teach one Hour of Code

 ## 1) Try the tutorials:

-We’ll host a variety of fun, hour-long tutorials on the for students of all ages created by a variety of partners.
+We’ll host a variety of fun, hour-long tutorials for students of all ages, created by a variety of partners.
 New tutorials are coming to kick off the Hour of Code before December 8-14.

 **All Hour of Code tutorials:**